On the stability and instability of Kelvin-Stuart cat's-eye flows: Linear instability for multi-periodic perturbations

 where

 and

-To understand the linear stability/instability of the Kelvin-Stuart vortices for multi-periodic perturbations, we first try to compute the index $n^-(L_{\ep,m})$ as what we did for co-periodic perturbations.
+To understand the linear stability/instability of the Kelvin--Stuart vortices for multi-periodic perturbations, we first try to compute the index $n^-(L_{\ep,m})$ as in the co-periodic case.
 Unlike the co-periodic case, $n^-(L_{\ep,m})>0$ in the multi-periodic case.
-Thus, if we use a similar index formula
+Thus, if

 as \eqref{index-formula-stuart} in the co-periodic case, we have to compute the two indices $k_{i,\ep,m}^{\leq0}$ and $k_{0,\ep,m}^{\leq0}$ for $J_{\epsilon,m} L_{\epsilon,m}$, which involves a tough and tedious study on the pure imaginary eigenvalues of $J_{\epsilon,m} L_{\epsilon,m}$.
 Here, $k_{r,\ep,m}, k_{c,\ep,m}, k_{i,\ep,m}^{\leq0}, k_{0,\ep,m}^{\leq0}$ are the indices defined similarly as in \eqref{index-formula-stuart}.
 To avoid such a difficult part, we observe that $g'(\psi_\epsilon)\vec{u}_\epsilon\cdot\nabla$ is odd in $y$ and $ g'(\psi_\epsilon)$ is even in $y$, which implies that $L_{\epsilon,m}$ maps odd (even) functions in $y$ to odd (even) functions in $y$, while $J_{\epsilon,m}$ maps odd (even) functions in $y$ to even (odd) functions in $y$.
 Based on this observation, we find that the linearized equation \eqref{hami-m} has indeed a separable Hamiltonian structure.
 To make it clear, we give some preliminaries.
 Define two space